gchar00/Robotics-II/README.md

    Ensure that the cobot operates safely in environments shared with humans, respecting the constraints of speed and applied force.

-## Lab 2: Perceptual Audio Coding
+## Lab 2: Mobile Robots-Wall Following

 **Objective:**
-In this lab, the goal is to compress an audio signal based on human auditory perception, focusing on critical frequency bands and psychoacoustic masking models.

-**Key Tasks:**
-1. **Psychoacoustic Model:**
-   Implement a perceptual audio coding model that takes advantage of psychoacoustic phenomena to reduce the size of audio files while preserving sound quality.
-2. **Filterbank Analysis:**
-   Use filterbanks to analyze and reconstruct the signal, compressing the audio file and maintaining minimal perceptual loss.

-For more details, see [DSP22_Lab2_updated.pdf](./DSP22_Lab2_updated.pdf).
+In this lab, the goal is to develop and implement a wall-following algorithm for a mobile robot.
+The robot should be capable of maintaining a constant distance from obstacles while navigating through an environment, using a combination of ultrasonic sensors and an Inertial Measurement Unit (IMU).